Greek islands for the perfect sunny vacation

-Very few countries in the world have such varied landscapes, natives as well educated and a thriving culture as Greece.
+Greek islands are some of the world´s most sought-after vacation spots.
+No wonder.
+Very few countries in the world have such varied landscapes, people as well educated, and a thriving culture as Greece.
 Greece is affectionately known as the Country of the Islands and also as the land of beautiful people.
-It is true that the islands of Greece along with their people are beautiful, vibrant, elegant and also contemporary.
+It is true that the islands of Greece along with their people are beautiful, vibrant, elegant, and also contemporary.
 In essence, Greece combines class with mass.
 Each year, the Greek islands experience many visits, and people usually return with a bag full of memories captured on their cameras or mobile phones.

 Greece is a land where many of the greatest people in history lived.
 The atmosphere that exists today was shaped by a combination of romance, intrigue, wars, and mythology.
 These islands are incredibly fascinating.

 The Greek islands consist of more than 6.000 islets and islands, of which only 227 are inhabited.
 Tourists will enjoy sunbathing and pleasant weather.
 The humidity is felt in the air and the presence of saltwater gives the feeling of a coastal region.
 Beach lovers should definitely plan a trip to the Greek islands and enjoy beach life.